jozefg/blog/posts/2014-08-25-dep-types-part-1.markdown

  1. What are dependent types?
  2. What does a dependently typed language look like?
  3. What does it feel like to write programs with dependent types?
- 4. What does it mean to "prove" something
+ 4. What does it mean to "prove" something?

 So first things first, what are dependent types?
 Most people by now have heard the unhelpful quick answer